call us Call Us 75000 75111 0

 Qs.1.
 Does Covid 19 affects pregnant women differently?

 Ans.1.
 It has now been accepted that people with certain conditions such as diabetes, hypertension and lung diseases have a higher risk of becoming sicker with Covid 19 infection.
-But, at present, there is no evidence to indicate that pregnant women without these underlying conditions are more likely to suffer more serious Covid 19 infection, or be hospitalised or need ICU care.
+But, at present, there is no evidence to indicate that pregnant women without these underlying conditions are more likely to suffer more serious Covid 19 infection, or be hospitalized or need ICU care.

 Qs.2.
 Should pregnant women take extra precautions against Covid 19 infection ?